tidev/titanium-docs/docs/api/titanium/ui/window.md

     windowB.addSharedElement(titleInWinA, "title");
     windowB.open();

 Further you can use `activityEnterTransition`, `activityExitTransition`, `activityReenterTransition` and `activityReturnTransition` to customize the way activities transition into the scene.
-Currently activity transition will work only when atleast a shared element is used between the participating activities.

-Note that specifying the transitions is not mandatory.
-If not specified it defaults to Material theme transition.
+These are intended to be used with views set up as "shared elements" via the `addSharedElement()` method where these views will be moved from window to the other.
+As of Titanium 8.0.1, you don't have to add views as shared elements to use these transition animations, while in older version of Titanium that was required.

 See the official Android [Activity Transitions](https://developer.android.com/training/material/animations.html#Transitions) documentation for more information and supported transitons.